Elevating Luxury Living: Advanced Envelope Systems

 Continuous EPS Insulation Around Concrete Walls

-For the concrete walls, Hill Terrace House features Continuous Expanded Polystyrene (EPS) insulation.
+For the concrete walls, a forward-thinking home may feature Continuous Expanded Polystyrene (EPS) insulation.
 This lightweight foam insulation offers impressive thermal resistance and is applied continuously, eliminating thermal bridges that can occur in traditional construction.
 By wrapping the concrete walls in EPS, we create a more consistent indoor temperature, reduce energy consumption, and enhance the living comfort throughout the home.

 Continuous Polyiso Insulation for EIFS Systems

-The cement plaster exterior finish benefits from continuous Polyisocyanurate (Polyiso) insulation, known for its high thermal efficiency and environmental resistance.
+The cement plaster exterior finish may also benefit from continuous insulation.
 This layer not only adds to the aesthetic appeal of the home by eliminating the need for expansion joints, it also significantly boosts its thermal performance, ensuring that the beauty of the home’s exterior is matched by its energy-efficient design.

 Polyiso Insulation for Continuous Roof Insulation

-To top it all off (literally), we’ve featured continuous Polyiso insulation between the subroof and the metal finish.
-This choice reflects our dedication to creating a home that stands up to the elements while maintaining a comfortable and stable interior climate, reducing heating and cooling demands, and contributing to the home’s overall energy efficiency.
+To top it all off (literally), continuous Polyiso insulation between the subroof and the metal finish provides continuous insulation with no thermal breaks.
+Adding continuous insulation creates a home that stands up to the elements while maintaining a comfortable and stable interior climate, reducing heating and cooling demands, and contributing to the home’s overall energy efficiency.

 Vapor Barrier Beneath Basement Slab and Exterior Waterproofing at Foundation Walls